 For real ale fans, Number Twenty 2, 22 Coniscliffe Road takes some beating.
 “22’s” has an excellent selection of beers and wines, with a pub grub and a separate canteen area during the day.
-It was voted the Darlington CAMRA’s pub of the year and town pub of the year for 2008.
+A past Darlington CAMRA’s pub of the year and town pub of the year.

 Along with No 22, this has been in recent years a regular Darlington CAMRA Pub of the Year.
 The Quaker House, 2 Mechanics Yard, off High Row, entrance next to Binns has a small real ale bar downstairs.
 For a good few years they’ve had a choice of 10 hand-pulls, including the Quaker Ghost Ale regular – the spirits don’t just come in bottles at this bar.
 11am-midnight Mon-Sat, 12pm-12 midnight Sunday.Click for map